FateMeetsLuck/dmildew/README.md

 The "super" keyword cannot be used to access static base class methods.

+DMildew is not optimized for computationally heavy tasks.
+The design of the language focuses on interoperability with D native functions and CPU intensive operations should be moved to native implementations and called from the scripting language.

 DMildew has only been tested on Windows and Linux x86_64 operating systems.
 Please test on other operating systems to report problems.
 Note that compiled bytecode is platform dependent (byte order matters) and bytecode scripts must be compiled for each platform, similar to Lua.

 ## Help